heavyblotto/bigfoot-war-game/docs/database.md

 This project uses Vercel's PostgreSQL feature for database management.
 This document outlines the database schema, migration strategies, and best practices for database operations.

 ## Schema
-(To be implemented)
+- Users table: Implemented
-- Users table
+  - Fields: id, username, email, password, profile, createdAt, updatedAt
-- Characters table
+- Characters table: To be implemented
-- Game sessions table
+- Game sessions table: To be implemented
-- Achievements table
+- Achievements table: To be implemented

 ## Migrations
 - Use a migration tool (e.g., Prisma Migrate) to manage database schema changes